R2Northstar/NorthstarMasterServer/README.md

 * More structured project layout
 * High availability using Redis to sync multiple instances
 * Multiple storage backends (SQLite for dev/single instances, or PostgreSQL for high availability)
-* Route Caching for commonly requested routes using Redis (WIP)
+* Route Caching for commonly requested routes using Redis
 * Automatic Docker Images